Project

 Actions #14

-Updated by badon _ over 8 years ago
+Updated by badon _ about 9 years ago

 I had a very difficult-to-debug outage on one of my gateways.
 Ping through gateway worked fine, and it took me a whole day to rip everything apart to figure out what is wrong.
 It turns out there was absolutely nothing wrong with anything.
 The gateway went down and stayed down because the monitor IP went down, even though nothing that mattered was actually broken.